Should I Rent Or Should I Buy?

 Renters are right to be cautious.

-Yet, mortgage rates are currently super low, which has lowered the cost of a monthly mortgage.
+Yet, are currently super low, which has lowered the cost of a monthly mortgage.

 In many markets, it’s now cheaper to pay on a loan than to pay monthly rent to a landlord.
 This is especially true in cities such as San Francisco and Seattle where rents are rising faster than wages.

 Renting can give you flexibility, but homeownership can give you wealth.
-Which is more important to you?Click to see today's rates (Feb 19th, 2017)
+Which is more important to you?Verify your new rate

 Buying and owning a home is the essence of “The American Dream”.